lippard661/reportnew/README.md

 # reportnew
 Perl script to monitor logs for issues and issue alert emails, with some correlation capability within a log.

-Supports syslog, cyclog, multilog, and BSD and Linux process accounting logs.
+Supports syslog, cyclog, multilog, BSD and Linux process accounting logs, and Linux journal logs.
 Runs periodically rather than continuously.

 Now uses and requires Signify.pm for signed include files.

 Also available at https://www.discord.org/lippard/software

-reportnew-1.22.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
+reportnew-1.23.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
 Signify public key is https://www.discord.org/lippard/software/discord.org-2025-pkg.pub

-Current version is reportnew-1.22 of 15 September 2025.
+Current version is reportnew-1.23 of 17 September 2025.

 Multiple hosts can be supported with a single config file using either
    hosts: <hostname-list>